threefoldtech/0-db/README.md

 # 0-db [![Build Status](https://travis-ci.org/rivine/0-db.svg?branch=master)](https://travis-ci.org/zero-os/0-db)
-0-db is a super fast & efficient key-value store redis-protocol compatible which makes data persistant inside an always append index/datafile, with namespaces support.
+0-db is a super fast and efficient key-value store redis-protocol (mostly) compatible which makes data persistant inside an always append index/datafile, with namespaces support.

-its usable as generic replacement for any redis compatible key value store we use it as backend for many of our blockchain work
+We use it as backend for many of our blockchain work and might replace redis for basic SET and GET request.

 # Build targets
 Currently supported system: